Financial-Times/dotcom-tool-kit/readme.md

 npm install
 ```

 There's a testing sandbox at [`packages/sandbox`](/packages/sandbox) with Tool Kit installed as a dependency.
-In that directory, you can run `npx dotcom-tool-kit help` to see what commands are available.
+In that directory, you can run `npx dotcom-tool-kit --help` to see what hooks and tasks are available.

-Tool Kit commands are implemented via a simple `async run()` function, and written in Typescript.
+Tool Kit tasks are implemented via a simple `async run()` function, and written in Typescript.

 In the future, there will be unit and integration tests for every package.